MaybeScripted/griefing-utils/README.md

 - `Wither Advertise` Spawns withers nearby with a name.

 ## Commands
+- `cc-crash` Command Complete Crash.
+Crashes servers using a stack overflow.
 - `clipboard-give` Gives an item from a copied give command. (requires creative mode)
 - `cracked-kick` Kicks players on cracked servers.
 - `hologram` Loads an image into the world. (requires creative mode)